 Six Million Dollar Sight?(3/4/2014)-Thoughts on the hopes for superior vision and better baseball through simple computer game vision training.
 Rob Deer even makes a brief appearance.

-Emotions, Expressions, and Signals (2/25/2014)-What’s really universal about emotions?
-A new study raises questions about the universality of emotions, wherein I discuss and reference Franz Boas, empathy, and a network tv drama starring Tim Roth.
+Emotions, Expressions, and Signals (2/25/2014)-A new study raises questions about the universality of emotions, and I discuss Franz Boas, empathy, and a network tv drama starring Tim Roth.

 your brain on age(1/30/2014)-Link: your brain on age posted at Medium, thoughts on what happens to an aging brain, and whether those changes are all that bad.